 Shares with a beta value higher than 1 are high beta stocks.
 Simply put, these are relatively volatile and risky.
 And going by the risk-reward relationship, this stock can potentially give higher returns (but remember, high risk never guarantees high returns).
 That’s why investors looking to create significant wealth through shares go for stocks with high beta.

 High beta stocks are usually issued by high-risk companies

 Let’s understand this with an example.
-In order to flourish, small and midcap companies need cheap credit and high demand, both of which are scarce now, since the economy is hit by the pandemic.
-Once the economy shows signs of recovery—credit conditions get better and demand picks up—the performance of small and midcap companies could also get better (note that this is not a prediction, nothing in the stock market is predictable.
-So, always do your due diligence before relying on market-related information coming from any source).
+In order to flourish, small and midcap companies need cheap credit and high demand, both of which can be scarce in times of economic turmoil.
+Once the economy shows signs of recovery—credit conditions get better, and demand picks up—the performance of these companies can also get better.
+(Note that this is not a prediction, nothing in the stock market is predictable.
+So, always do your due diligence before relying on market-related information from any source).

 A note on small and midcap companies

 Small and midcap companies are sensitive to macroeconomic factors.
 Therefore, any ongoing problem in the economy can almost immediately impact these stocks.
 Typically, such companies are risky businesses.
 They offer products that are in high demand and generate high turnover.
 Though their balance sheets are not large, the efficiency of their operations and internal management aid their growth and attract investors.